DoctorXX23/autopilot_manager/README.md

 ### DBUS config

-Copy the `com.auterion.autopilot_manager.conf` on the root of the repo to `/usr/share/dbus-1/system.d/`:
+Copy the `com.auterion.autopilot_manager.conf` in the root of the repo to `/usr/share/dbus-1/system.d/`:

 ```bash
 sudo cp com.auterion.autopilot_manager.conf /usr/share/dbus-1/system.d/
 ```

 Then, make sure you configure `com.auterion.autopilot_manager.conf` with your user.
 For that, you need to edit the file you just copied.
-Example bellow:
+For example:

 ```xml
 <!DOCTYPE busconfig PUBLIC